BIT-MJY/Mutual-Pose-Recognition-Based-on-Multiple-Cues-in-MRS/README.md

 <img src="https://github.com/BIT-MJY/Mutual-Pose-Recognition-Based-on-Multiple-Cues-in-MRS/blob/main/img/robots.PNG" width="270" height="200">

 ### Deployment
-Suppose you have two robots A and B with similar shapes.
-Then you collect laser points attached to robot B using the lidar of robot A. At the same time, poses of robot B should be recorded.
+Suppose we have two robots A and B with similar shapes.
+Then we collect laser points attached to robot B using the lidar of robot A. At the same time, the poses of robot B should be recorded.
 Thus there are several pivotal problems:
 #### Time Synchronization
-Two robots are in the same WIFI:
+Two robots are connected to the same WIFI:
 * Robot A: 192.168.43.50
 * Robot B: 192.168.43.100
-You can use the following command in the terminal (Robot A) to finish time synchronization between the two robots
+We can use the following command in the terminal (Robot A) to finish time synchronization between the two robots.
 ```
 sudo ntpdate 192.168.43.100
 ```
 #### Initial Mutual Pose
 The initial mutual pose is utilized to calculate the real mutual poses.
 It can be realized by multi-lidar extrinsic calibration.
 We don't provide the source code for calibration, but it is still significant to validate the feasibility of our devised CNN (a gray box) and the following error propagation although "real" mutual poses are not "real".
 #### Robot B Poses for Mutual Poses
-Here [ALOAM](https://github.com/HKUST-Aerial-Robotics/A-LOAM) is used by the robot B and the accurate poses from the topic ```/aft_mapped_to_init``` is recorded with [capturepose node](https://github.com/BIT-MJY/Mutual-Pose-Recognition-Based-on-Multiple-Cues-in-MRS/tree/main/data_collection_robotB/src/capturePose/src).
+Here [ALOAM](https://github.com/HKUST-Aerial-Robotics/A-LOAM) is used by robot B and the accurate poses from the topic ```/aft_mapped_to_init``` is recorded with [capturepose node](https://github.com/BIT-MJY/Mutual-Pose-Recognition-Based-on-Multiple-Cues-in-MRS/tree/main/data_collection_robotB/src/capturePose/src).
 The results of ALOAM is thought of as ground truth.
-It is better If you build the dense surrounding map in advance.
+It is better If we build the dense surrounding map in advance.
 In this case, Scan-to-map can be utilized to collect more accurate GT poses.
-In addition, time stamps are recorded at the same time.
+In addition, timestamps are recorded at the same time.

 Run ALOAM firstly for Robot B. Then, launch the [capturepose node](https://github.com/BIT-MJY/Mutual-Pose-Recognition-Based-on-Multiple-Cues-in-MRS/tree/main/data_collection_robotB/src/capturePose/src) by
 ```